Keyboard ALT + g to toggle grid overlay

 Relying on the BIM model as the single source of truth didn’t stop after the design phase.
 Thanks to BIM 360, Basler & Hofmann AG was able to bring the complete, live 3D model directly to the jobsite, where it can be consulted in real time using tablets.
 As a result, document version control has not been an issue at any point in the project lifecycle.
 In addition, the firm was able to completely eliminate use of paper and disconnected data at the jobsite.

 Thanks to the high LOD of the Revit model, construction has been remarkably smooth to date.
-As of this report, construction is halfway complete and is a rousing success, both in terms of building quality and stakeholder satisfaction.
+As of this story, construction is halfway complete and is a rousing success, both in terms of building quality and stakeholder satisfaction.
 After this experience, the jobsite foreman affirms that he doesn’t want to ever work on a traditional construction site without the benefits of BIM.

 While at times it has been challenging for stakeholders to change the way they’ve always done their jobs, this project has convinced Basler & Hofmann AG of the necessity of embracing BIM.
 In the process, the teams involved have learned the ins and outs of BIM while adapting to new ways of doing things.